User Testing vs. Usability Testing: What are the Differences?

 Why do you Need Usability Testing?

-Here’s why usability testing should be your golden rule in product development:
+Here’s why your golden rule in product development should involve usability testing:

 How Plerdy Helps With User Testing and Usability Testing